i2-open/i2scim/docs/README.md

         * [RFC7617](https://tools.ietf.org/html/rfc7617) HTTP Basic - i2scim supports HTTP basic authentication of users
           against Users stored in i2scim.
-    * Secure password support using PBKDF2 (Password Basked Key Derivation Function 2) with salt and pepper hash for FIPS 140 compliance
+    * Secure password support using PBKDF2 (Password Basked Key Derivation Function 2) with salt and pepper hash for FIPS 140 compliance.
     * Note: at this time, i2scim does not support a web (html) interface and does not have built in support for session control (cookies) for browsers.
 Each HTTP request is individually authenticated and authorized.
 * Other features:
-    * i2scim may be adapted to front-end other databases and API through its provider interface.
+    * i2scim may be adapted to act as a gateway (by implelementing the IScimProvider interface) databases and API services.
-    * Supports "virtual" attribute extensions enabling custom mapping and handling (e.g. password policy)
+    * Supports "virtual" attribute extensions enabling custom mapping and handling (e.g. password policy).
-    * `IScimPlugin` interface enables pre and post transaction custom actions
+    * `IScimPlugin` interface enables pre and post transaction custom actions.
     * `IEventHandler` interface enables deployment of asynchronous event handlers (e.g. for replication or security events)
+      `IVirtualValue` enables support for derived or calculated values.
-    * Built on the [Quarkus](https://quarkus.io) platform version 1.13.1 for smaller deployments with faster startup running in Docker containers.
+    * Built on the [Quarkus](https://quarkus.io) platform version 1.13.6.Final for smaller deployments with faster startup running in Docker containers.

 Note: Inter-SCIM server replication services are not currently part of this project and are currently only supported as part of a database cluster.
-For fault-tolerant scaled systems use i2scim deployed with a [MongoDB cluster on K8S](../pkg-i2scim-prov-mongodb/i2scim-mongo-k8s.md) along with an enterprise MongoDB deployment.
+For fault-tolerant scaled systems use i2scim deployed with a [MongoDB cluster on K8S](i2scim-mongo-k8s.md) along with an enterprise MongoDB deployment.

 ## Where can I get more help if needed?